textileio/community/docs/powergate/storageconfig.md

       },
     	// Addr is the wallet address used to store the data in filecoin "Addr": "<unique>",
-      "MaxPrice": 0
+      // MaxPrice is the maximum price that will be spent to store the data in AttoFil per GiB per epoch "MaxPrice": 0
     }
   },